ndiego/genesis-columns-advanced/readme.txt

 [columns-container class="wrapper-class" style="background-color: green"] …Column Content… [/columns-container] `

-= How do I disable the builtin stylesheet? =
+= How do I disable the built-in stylesheet? =
 If you are already using a Genesis theme, it is likely that it includes column classes.
-In which case you might not want to use the builtin styles that come with this plugin.
+In which case you might not want to use the built-in styles that come with this plugin.
 You can easily disable the stylesheet using the filter below.
-Just add it to you functions.php file. **Note: Genesis themes do not support fifths, so if you diable this plugin's builtin stylesheet, the fifths shortcodes won't do anything.**
+Just add it to your functions.php file. **Note: Genesis themes do not support fifths, so if you disable this plugin's built-in stylesheet, the fifths shortcodes won't do anything.**

 `
 add_filter( 'gca_load_column_styles', '__return_false' );